Last Updated: Jul 15, 2014 12:59 PM

 5th Commandment - Thou Shall Wait on Thy Quarterback

 If you plan right, he will come.
 Try and be one of the last guys in your league to get a QB, use your FF Champ's Draft Tracker, and wait until almost everyone else in your league has their starter.
-Almost every year the top tier of QB's goes way too early, in 2013 we are talking about Brady, Brees, Manning and Rodgers.
-Once those guys go off there will be a run for the likes of Cam Newton, Matthew Stafford, Matt Ryan and the guys you are left with will most likely consist of RG3, Andrew Luck, Colin Kaepernick, Russell Wilson, and Tony Romo.
+Almost every year the top tier of QB's goes way too early, in 2014 we are talking about Manning, Brees, and Rodgers.
+Once those guys go off there will be a run for the likes of Matthew Stafford and Andrew Luck and the guys you'll see available will most likely consist of RG3, Tony Romo, Colin Kaepernick, Nick Foles, Tom Brady, Cam Newton, Matt Ryan, Philip Rivers, and Jay Cutler.

 Once these teams take their first QB they are usually a little behind at either running back or receiver and won't take their second QB for a while; this gives you even more time.
-In a recent draft for Pro Forecast Magazine we took our first QB in the 8th round and he was the 9th QB taken off the board.
-The name doesn't matter, but we have him projected to score 270 points, plus we think he has tons of upside, but that's neither here nor there.
-Tom Brady and Aaron Rodgers were both taken in the 1st two rounds and we have them at 495 points and 472 points respectively.
-Over a 17 week season (that's how we project) that's less than 2 points per week difference between our guy and their guys.
+In a recent draft for Fantasy Index we took our first QB in the 9th round and he was the 14th QB taken off the board (it was Tom Brady by the way).
+Peyton Manning, Aaron Rodgers and Drew Brees were all off the board by the start of the 3rd Round.
+Currently we have them projected for about 390 fantasy points and have Brady projected for 330 poinds.
+Over a 17 week season (that's how we project) that's about 3 points per week difference between our guy and their guys.
 In the meantime, while teams were picking those QB's we took our 3rd runner for depth, our number 2 WR and a stud TE.
 You tell me, who got the better value?

 If you just look at the pure number of quality QB's out there, this theory holds water.
 All you need is any of the top 8-12 QB's, and he will score enough points at the position to keep you in the league.
 But the value that you added to your roster in the meantime, mainly at RB and WR in those earlier rounds, will carry you to the Playoffs.
 Our strong belief is that WRs are often the difference maker position in leagues as most guys just don't gravitate toward drafting them.
 By waiting on QB we get to build hopefully the strongest WR corps in our league and our RBs won't suffer too much.